 If you had to pick the worst type of slow, long distance endurance training, it would be running.
 Both running and cycling have been shown to significantly impair lower body strength, power and muscle hypertrophy gains, however, running impaired gains the most (1).
 When running, the leg muscles experience a very high eccentric load when the lead foot strikes the ground.
 This high eccentric load repeated enough times (i.e. a long run) can result in a high amount of muscle damage (3).
 This high amount of muscle damage is believed to have an interference effect with strength, power, and muscle hypertrophy gains.
 If you have to do some slow, long distance training, but don’t need to be good at running, then opting for other modalities such as cycling, rowing etc., could help to ensure you don't impair your strength, power, and hypertrophy gains as much.

-High-Intensity Cardio Is Better
+High-Intensity Cardio is Better

 High-intensity cardio, such as high-intensity interval training (HIIT), is a much smarter option if you need to work on your cardiovascular fitness but want to preserve as much of your strength, power, and hypertrophy gains.
-HIIT is as effective as slow, long distance endurance for improving cardiovascular performance (4), and included in a resistance training program has been shown to produce similar increases in muscle hypertrophy and upper body strength compared to resistance training only programs (2).
+HIIT is as effective as slow, long distance endurance training for improving cardiovascular performance (4), and included in a resistance training program has been shown to produce similar increases in muscle hypertrophy and upper body strength compared to resistance training only programs (2).
 However, lower body strength gains from resistance training will still likely be less with the inclusion of HIIT compared to a resistance training only program.
 Using running as your modality for HIIT has been shown to be better than using cycling in mitigating the negative impacts of HIIT on gains (2).

 The More You Do, The Worse It Is